es-progress/zephyr/docs/remix.md

     This is useful if you want to add extra boot options (maybe ones with your preseed files as boot options) or change the default boot entry.

     There's a [helper](reference/zephyrctl.md#extract-grub) to extract the stock `grub.cfg` from the ISO file, so you can start from that.
+    Also you can check the example at `/example/remix/grub.cfg` for inspiration.

     ```bash
     zephyrctl extract-grub ubuntu-20.04.6-desktop-amd64.iso